Danack/Params/README.md

 If there are any validation problems a ValidationException will be thrown.
 The validation problems can be retrieved from ValidationException::getValidationProblems.

-# Basic usage without exceptions
+# Under the hood, basic usage without exceptions

 Alternatively, you can avoid using exceptions for flow control: